hitesh70738/Final_project_crud_app/README.md

 * [Authors](#authors)

 # Project Brief
-The breif set for this project is to be able to create a CRUD application, with the tools, methodologies and technologies that cover all core modules covered during training.
+The brief set for this project is to be able to create a CRUD application, with the tools, methodologies and technologies that cover all core modules covered during training.

 In order to achieve the brief, the following requirements:<br>
 * Trello board